dmbarbour/wikilon/docs/NetworkModel.md

 * a batch of messages is the atomic unit of communication
 * messages in a batch are processed sequentially, in order
-* messages from two batches are not interleaved
 * output messages are partitioned into one batch per machine
 * batches are implicitly ordered between two machines
+* messages from any two batches are not interleaved

 These batches are *transparent* to our purely functional AVMs.
 An AVM processes each message separately.
-Batching becomes relevant only in context of non-deterministic concurrency. *Transactional batching is effectively a constraint on scheduling, to ensure a friendly default experience.*
+Batching becomes relevant only in context of non-deterministic concurrency. *Transactional batching is a constraint on scheduling to ensure a friendly default behavior.*

+Besides friendly batching, I may seek other nice default properties from the scheduler: fairness, heuristic timestamps for global ordering, etc..

 Developers may still need to model queues, buffers, and so on to more precisely control communications.
-But, relative to systems with an adverserial scheduler, the need for explicit control should be much less frequent, and perhaps oriented more towards reducing synchronization rather than increasing it.
+But, relative to systems with an adversarial scheduler, the need for explicit control should be less frequent, and oriented more towards reducing synchronization rather than increasing it.

-Where feasible, batches are also the atomic unit of *failure.* For example, if any message to an AVM results in a divide-by-zero, we will simply return to the initial state and reject the whole batch.
-However, not every resource adapters will support local transactions.
+## Handling Failure

+Messaging is not reliable in a physical system.
+Best effort delivery can improve reliability, but is still not perfect.
+Maybe we want to control latencies anyway.
+Additional failures may occur due to inconsistencies, e.g. divide-by-zero error.

+What happens next?

+The simple, easy to implement and understand option is to silently drop undelivered messages.

+One option is to silently drop our messages into the ether.
+This option is simple, easy to implement, and is perhaps the most realistic model of the network we can implement: we call our network unreliable, and our developers work around this limitation.
+RDP should handle an unreliable network well enough, e.g. due to its idempotent messages.

+it might be invalid - e.g. causing a type error or divide-by-zero or similar.
+In this case, it isn't always clear whom to blame.
+Messaging doesn't maintain a good model for responsibility.

+Thought: We might even want to leverage this, e.g. introduce some latency requirements when we're sending a message.

 ### Substructural Types

-I am not going to restrict use of substructural types.
-State, messages, etc. may be affine, relevant, linear.
+I want unrestricted use of substructural types, both in messages and AVM state.
 This is useful to resist accidental violation of protocols or contracts.

-Of course, developers will be free to explicitly violate substructural types.
-For example, send a message to an AVM equivalent of /dev/null to drop any value, and another resource to duplicate valeus.
-(See *Common Capabilities* below.)
+Duplication or destruction of linear values would only be achieveable through the effects model.
+Some annotations may support assertions that incoming messages are copyable or droppable.

 ### Capabilities and Addressing

-My plan is to leverage [capability-based security](http://en.wikipedia.org/wiki/Capability-based_security) between AVMs.
+I will leverage [capability-based security](http://en.wikipedia.org/wiki/Capability-based_security) between AVMs.
 Capabilities have advantages of being very explicit and visible for security reasoning, though other nice security features (such as revocability) generally require special attention.

 The internal structure of a capability will be opaque to the user.